 Richard McCourt & Dominic Wood met over a bacon baguette in the Green Tea Bar of the iconic BBC Television Centre back in 1996.
 They presented the ‘Broom cupboard’ presentation links with Otis the Aardvark and learnt their craft hosting hundreds of hours of live television.

-20 years later the much loved duo have built up a diverse gaggle of programming across different genres including the double BAFTA award-winning Dick & Dom in Da Bungalow, the BAFTA award-winning Diddy Movies & Diddy TV, The Legend of Dick and Dom and Splatalot.
+20 years later the much-loved duo have built up a diverse gaggle of programming across different genres including the double BAFTA award-winning Dick & Dom in Da Bungalow, the BAFTA award-winning Diddy Movies & Diddy TV, The Legend of Dick and Dom and Splatalot.
 Their science entertainment show Absolute Genius won them both another BAFTA for “best presenters.”
 Away from children’s television, the pair have hosted The Sunday Morning Show (BBC Radio 1) & Are You Smarter than a 10 Year Old (Sky 1).
-They also regularly DJ at Student Uni events up and down the country.

 Dom is actually a dyslexic, vegetarian magician and won the ‘Young Magician of the Year Championship’ in 1992.
 Dick started in Hospital radio in 1988 and still holds the accolade of the youngest ever DJ at 12 years old.
 He is a carnivore.